wyz960521/tesa/README.md

 ```console
 $ ./tesa -i example -l 14
 ```
 For each input file with a specific length parameter `l`, the program will generate an output file, namely, `'.closures'` file.
-This file contains all the closures, which represent the motif profiles, arranged in increasing order of their p-values.
+This file contains all the closures, which represent the instances of identified motifs.

 Additionally, you can run `tesa` recognizing the correct length in the scope `[L,U]` by our program automatically.